sergiotales1/CS/math-for-computer-science/process.md

 presumably - used to say that what you think is the likely situation

 ## Saved

+composite - something made up of different parts

+evaluate - to judge or calculate something

 riddled -> full of something undesirable like flaws or holes